Lecrapouille/gdcef/doc/architecture.md

 ![CEF node integration](pics/cef.png)

-`GDBrowserView` shall not directly be created by the user, but by the `GDCef` class through the `create_browser_view()` method.
-They are automatically added to the scene tree when created as a child of a `GDCef` node.
+`GdBrowserView` shall not directly be created by the user, but by the `gdCEF` class through the `create_browser_view()` method.
+They are automatically added to the scene tree when created as a child of a `gdCEF` node.
 They are automatically removed from the scene tree when destroyed or when closed.
 They are not shown in the Godot scene tree by design by Godot.

 In the above picture, the `Control` node is a 2D Control node used for the layout of the browser view.
 A `TextureRect` node is used to display the web page.